 A self-hosted solution costs more than a hosted website until you start upgrading your hosted website.
 For example, Wix’s Combo plan, which allows you to connect your own custom domain, remove Wix ads, and add a customised favicon is US$8.50 a month.
 That’s US$102 a year.
 I pay US$5.45 a month for my web hosting plus $23.88/year for security.
 That’s US$89.28 a year.

 Still not sure?

-In the long run, you’re going to want and need a self-hosted solution, but if you’re not ready to do that right now, go with WordPress.com.
+In the long run, you’re going to want and need a self-hosted solution, but if you’re not ready to do that right now, go with a free WordPress.com.
 When you’re ready to move your website to the self-hosted WordPress.org, the migration will be easier and you’ll already be familiar with the dashboard.